 Tile Flooring Construction

-There are quite a few types of tile for flooring—the most common being stone, ceramic, porcelain, and cement (ok, and linoleum, but that’s not particularly common in homes anymore).
+There are quite a few types of tile for flooring—the most common being stone, ceramic, and porcelain.
 Here’s what you need to know:

 • Stone Tile Flooring: Types of stone flooring tile include marble, granite, and sandstone (among literally dozens of others).
 Each type of stone has different properties, applications, and uses.